jasl/vibe_photos_v4/AI_TASK_TRACKER.md

 #### M1 — Extras beyond the original plan

-- OWL-ViT region detection with SigLIP-based label re-ranking is fully wired into the pipeline, with results stored in the feature-only `regions`/`region_embedding` tables (cache DB) and JSON caches under `cache/regions/`.
+- OWL-ViT region detection with SigLIP-based label re-ranking is fully wired into the pipeline, with results stored in the feature-only `regions`/`region_embedding` tables in the primary database and JSON caches under `cache/regions/`.
 SigLIP re-ranking now applies confidence and margin thresholds and only refines labels within the same semantic group as the original detector label; if a detector label cannot be grouped confidently, the region keeps only the detector output (no cross-category overrides such as random `AirPods` on food regions).
 - A standalone SigLIP+BLIP helper (`SiglipBlipDetector` in `src/vibe_photos/ml/siglip_blip.py`) is available for ad-hoc zero-shot classification + captioning outside the main pipeline.
 - The Flask debug UI exposes additional filters such as duplicate-hiding, near-duplicate facets, and region-label filtering on top of the planned scene/attribute filters.
 - Region detection now includes: (1) class-agnostic NMS to merge highly overlapping boxes; (2) a configurable priority heuristic combining detector score, normalized box area, and distance to image center; (3) caption-based fallback regions for cases where detection misses an obvious primary object (e.g., drinks in front of background food); and (4) priority-aware filtering of low-value secondary regions so the database and UI focus on a small number of high-quality boxes per image.
 Priority is not stored in the database but is recomputed in the Web UI using the same heuristic for transparency and tuning.